I, Robot: Radio

 These also aired in a single program on BBC Radio 4 Extra as Isaac Asimov's 'I, Robot': Omnibus.

 Prequels

-The Asimov estate asked Mickey Zucker Reichert (best known for the Norse fantasy Renshai series) to write three prequels for I, Robot, since she was a science fiction writer with a medical degree who had first met Asimov when she was 23, although she did not know him well.
+The Asimov estate asked Mickey Zucker Reichert, best known for the Norse fantasy Renshai series, to write three prequels for I, Robot, since she was a science fiction writer with a medical degree who first met Asimov when she was 23, although she did not know him well.
 She was the first female writer to be authorized to write stories based on Asimov's novels.

 The follow-ups to Asimov's Foundation series had been written by Gregory Benford, Greg Bear, and David Brin.

 Berkley Books ordered the I, Robot prequels, which included: